dstekol/AlphaFour/README.md

 which is reasonably, but not overwhelmingly, complex - however, there is also something to be said for the pleasure of playing against an algorithm that you actually understand.
 The goal is **not** to produce the most perfect/unbeatable Connect Four algorithm possible, as this has already been achieved elsewhere by other (less interesting) techniques.
-One could argue that this code sits squarely at the intersection of research and revelry.
+This code sits squarely at the intersection of research and revelry.

 ## Game Implementation
 This repo contains a simple, no-frills implementation of the Connect Four game.